-There is a wide variety of Van Dyke styles which have been inspired by the original Van Dyke.
+There is a wide variety of Van Dykes Beard Styles which have been inspired by the original Van Dyke.
 This is because it is basically a goatee and a moustache.
 There is not definite shape or length or thickness in the look that needs to be followed as a rule and thus this particular style has several options.
 One must know all styles to identify the look that will be most suitable for his face.

 You need to trim out two upside-down triangles below both ends of your lower lip thus leaving behind an anchor like shape.
 This look is suitable for all face structures but men with a round face must trim out in shape of a wave or curve rather than a triangle.